sepandhaghighi/art/README.md

 ### 1-Line art

+⚠️ Some environments don't support all 1-Line arts

 #### 1. art

 This function return 1-line art as `str` in normal mode and raise `artError` in exception.